dotnet/reactive/Rx.NET/Documentation/adr/0004-package-split.md

 But there is a more subtle scenario. `PlugInOne` and `PlugInTwo` might both depend on slightly different versions of Rx v8.
 Assuming we continue to keep .NET assembly version numbers fixed across major releases of Rx, this means that assemblies from Rx 8.0.0 and Rx 8.0.1 would have the same strong names.
 So it would be possible for `PlugInTwo` to end up with a mixture of 8.0.0 and 8.0.1 assemblies.

-The effect of this is to impose the following constraint: within a single major release, there must be both backward and forward compatibility between `System.Reactive` and any UI framework support Rx components.
+The effect of this is to impose the following constraint: within a single major.minor release, there must be both backward and forward compatibility between `System.Reactive` and any UI framework support Rx components.
 E.g., `System.Reactive` v8.0.X and `System.Reactive.Wpf` v8.0.Y must be able to coexist for any combination of X and Y.

 Note that we aren't going to try and fix the problem where `PlugInOne` loading an older version of some Rx.NET assembly prevents `PlugInTwo` from loading a later version of the same assembly when they have the same major version number.
 That problem exists today, and is fundamentally unavoidable with a .NET Framework plug-in system.